kngssd/intellij-processing-particles-v3-agents/README.md

 Note that the project has multiple branches, with differing levels of complexity.

-### installation
+### Installation

-This project will require you to have Processing installed locally in ~/Apps/ (you can adjust the paths to the processing jars as necessary in module settings).
+This project bundles all the required Processing libraries.
+This isn't a best-practice, but keeps things very simple.